MicrosoftDocs/learn/learn-pr/advocates/intro-azure-openai-managed-identity-auth-python/includes/3-keyless-authentication-methods.md

 ### Keyless authentication with other packages

-If you're calling Azure OpenAI through another package, such as LangChain or LlamaIndex, consult their references to determine how to use keyless authentication.
+If you're calling Azure OpenAI through another package, such as LangChain or LlamaIndex, consult the reference for that package to determine how to use keyless authentication.
 Look for parameters like "token provider" (to pass in the result of calling `get_bearer_token_provider`) or "credential" (to pass in the credential itself).

 Some packages might offer only the option to pass in an actual token.
 In that case, you can generate a token by using the Azure Identity SDK: